arcana-network/docs.arcana/docs/relnotes/rn_main_auth_v1.0.3.md

 Arcana Auth SDK now allows Web3 apps to configure AWS Cognito as the social provider for user authentication.
 See [how to onboard users via Cognito]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/build_social/wallet_cognito_oauth.md) for details.

 ## Enhancements

 ### Better Login Performance

-The Auth SDK has been updated for better login performance.
+The Auth SDK has been updated for better login performance powered by an improved [ADKG subsystem](https://github.com/arcana-network/adkg/releases).

 ---